 In this interview, you have highlighted how you are looking for an administrative assistant who has both technical skills and strong organizational skills.
 Given my experience as an administrative assistant with X, I believe I would be a good fit for the job.

-I have experience communicating with professionals through both oral and written forms, and I am fluent in using a number of modern software programs such as Microsoft Excel, Gmail, and Airtable.
-I would be thrilled to bring my skills to this position.
+I have experience communicating with professionals, and I am proficient in a number of modern software programs such as Microsoft Excel, Gmail, and Airtable.
+I would be thrilled to bring my oral and written communication skills to this position.

 This response works because it is simple, and draws on the fact that the candidate has experience using specific technologies such as Airtable and Excel.